 IBM Watson Machine Learning Studio

-IBM suggests a single machine learning platform both for experienced data scientists and newcomers in the sphere.
-Technically, the system offers two approaches: automated and manual – for expert practitioners.
-Similar to a deprecated Google Prediction API or still operational Amazon ML, Watson Studio has an AutoAI which brings a fully automated data processing and model building interface that needs little to no training to start processing data, preparing models, and deploying them into production.
+Watson Studio has an AutoAI that brings a fully automated data processing and model building interface that needs little to no training to start processing data, preparing models, and deploying them into production.

 The automated part can solve three main types of tasks: binary classification, multiclass classification, and regression.
 You can choose either a fully automated approach or manually pick the ML method to be used.
 Currently, IBM has ten methods to cover these three groups of tasks: